HCS Score

 This is something Muslim investors should understand about Solana specifically.

-This doesn't create a direct Sharia violation.
+This does not create a direct Sharia violation.
 But Islamic finance places genuine value on fairness, distribution, and resistance to centralized control.
-Solana's degree of centralization is higher than some alternatives, and that's honestly reflected in its governance score.
+Solana's degree of centralization is higher than some alternatives and that is honestly reflected in its governance score.

-It's also worth noting that Solana has experienced network outages in the past — something that doesn't happen on fully decentralized networks like Bitcoin.
+It is also worth noting that Solana has experienced network outages in the past, something that does not happen on fully decentralized networks like Bitcoin.
 That operational risk is part of the overall picture.

 Solana has become the go-to blockchain for meme coin launches.
 Tokens with no utility, no backing, and no purpose beyond speculation have been launched and promoted heavily within the Solana ecosystem.
 Some people have made money.
 Many more have lost it.